+Course Prerequisites: IS-100 and IS-200

-Course Prerequisites: IS-100, IS-200, IS-700 and IS-800
+Required for FEMA (EMI) Certification: IS-700 and IS-800

-Course Description: This course provides training on and resources for overall incident management skills for personnel who require the intermediate application of the Incident Management System.
+Course Description: This course provides training on and resources for overall incident management skills for personnel who require intermediate application of the Incident Management System.
 This course will outline how the National Incident Management System Command & Coordination component supports the management of expanding incidents, as well as describe the incident management processes as prescribed by ICS.